Yosef73/notez-with-a-z/SWE Course Notes, Questions, Etc.md

 Section 2 -- particularly how CPUs work.

 **I understand**: <br/>
 1) OS terms and concepts like version, source, shell, GUI, network, jobs, event-driven, shell scripts, control statement, process, virtual storage,
+2) Most of virtualization.
+3) Most of networking (so far - still in this section)
+4) Different types of IDEs.

 **I sort of understand**: <br/>
 1) RAID.
 I understand RAID 0 is based on striping, RAID 1 is based on duplicating the drives, RAID 5 and 6 are based on some form of parity.